 As an intermediate magnetic field, we adopt $(M/\Lambda, b/\Lambda,\mu/\Lambda)=(0.28,0.28,0.5)$ and $eB/\Lambda^2=(0.3)^2$ as a solution obtained in Ref.~\cite{Frolov:2010wn}.
 As the magnetic field increases, the upper dispersion relations $\omega_{\pm,l}$ of HLLs with higher $l$ are above the Fermi level (the lower dispersion relations $\tilde{\omega}_{\pm,l}$ are still below the Fermi level).
 Since $\omega_{+,l}$ does not have FPs, there is no $(2,2)$-type dispersion relation in the current parameter set.

-In this case, the dispersion relations for the LLLs and the HLLs ($l=1,2,...$) are shown in Fig.~\ref{CCas_MDCDW_beat} (a).
-From this figure, in the case of $u$ quark, the LLs of $l=1,2$ belong to the $(2,0)$-type, no LL to the $(4,0)$/Island-type, and $l>2$ to the $(0,0)$-type.
-In the case of $d$ quark, the LL of $l=1$--$4$ belongs to the $(2,0)$-type, the no LL to the $(4,0)$/Island-type and the LL of $l>4$ to the $(0,0)$-type.
-As mentioned in footnote \ref{no(4,0)type}, when $M \geq b$, the $(4,0)$/Island-type is forbidden by the property of quartic functions.
+In this case, the dispersion relations for the LLLs and the HLLs ($l=1,2,\ldots$) are shown in Fig.~\ref{CCas_MDCDW_beat} (a).
+From this figure, in the case of $u$ quark, the LLs of $l=1,2$ belong to the $(2,0)$ type, no LL to the $(4,0)$ or island type, and $l>2$ to the $(0,0)$ type.
+In the case of $d$ quark, the LL of $l=1$--$4$ belongs to the $(2,0)$ type, the no LL to the $(4,0)$ or island type and the LL of $l>4$ to the $(0,0)$ type.
+As mentioned in footnote \ref{no(4,0)type}, when $M \geq b$, the $(4,0)$ or island type is forbidden by the property of quartic functions.
 The Casimir coefficient $C^{[1]}_{\rm Cas}$ from each of LLs at $l=1,2$ is shown in Fig.~\ref{CCas_MDCDW_beat} (b).

 For the current parameters, the dispersion relations of the LLLs do not intersect with the Fermi level, and hence no oscillation of Casimir energy arises, which is the same as the Casimir energy for a one-dimensional massive Dirac field (with no spin degrees of freedom $2$).\footnote{Its Casimir coefficient is given as the well-known formula